tbellisiv/clojure-emacs-cider-intro/docs/Cider_Tour/The_REPL/Cider_Tour_Eval.md

 >FYI

 > The `-main` and `say-hello` functions each have an embedded [docstring](https://en.wikipedia.org/wiki/Docstring) that provides inline documentation on the usage of the function.
-The Clojure [doc](https://clojuredocs.org/clojure.repl/doc) function returns parameter information and the docstring for a function (if defined).
+The Clojure [doc](https://clojuredocs.org/clojure.repl/doc) function displays parameter information and the docstring for a function (if defined).

 >Entering `(doc -main)` in the REPL returns the following: